kolov/mirador/README.md

 # mirador
 ## If anything changes, mirador will tell the browser to reload.
 Immediately.

-Live reload on changes in static files and Enlive templates for Clojure Ring applications
+Live reload on changes in static files (html, css, js) for Clojure Ring applications.
+Can reload changes in Enlive templates too in combination with [com.akolov.enlive-reload/wrap-enlive-reload](https://github.com/kolov/enlive-reload)

 ## Usage